dr-prodigy/autobang-c64-10liner-pur80/README.md

 **\*\* WARNING!
 CODE CONTAINS A LINE OF 81 CHARS: PLEASE READ "CODE STATS AND JOKES" FOR DETAILS \*\***

 **Auto!(bang)** is an **old-school home computer game** for **Commodore 64 BASIC v2**.
-I developed this (very well known) gameplay back in my C=64 days ('80-something) as my first complete game project, inspiring to [Motor Mania](https://www.lemon64.com/?game_id=1723) ): after more than 30 (!!!) years, I come back to re-implement it as my first PUR-80 10-liner for the [**"BASIC 10 Liner Contest 2021"**](https://gkanold.wixsite.com/homeputerium/rules2021).
+I developed this (very well known) gameplay back in my C64 days ('80-something) as my first complete game project, inspired by [Motor Mania](https://www.lemon64.com/?game_id=1723): after more than 30 (!) years, I come back to re-do it from scratch as my first PUR-80 10-liner for the [**"BASIC 10 Liner Contest 2021"**](https://gkanold.wixsite.com/homeputerium/rules2021).

-Although it features a common gameplay, I aimed to obtain the best graphics, sound and UI I could squeeze in 800 chars, and the most possible fun and challenge.
+Although it features a quite common gameplay, I aimed to obtain the best graphics, sound and UI I could squeeze in 800 chars, and the most possible fun and challenge.
-I must admit that, although it quite naturally lacks all the "bells & whistles" of my original code, I find it definitely more interesting in this new PUR-80 version.
+I must admit that, although it quite naturally can't feature all possible "bells & whistles", I find it definitely more interesting in this new PUR-80 version.
+Also, for sure it's been big fun for me to do it ^^

 Its name (shortened in "Auto!", where "!" is read "bang" as in the unix tradition) is a tribute both to:
  - *"Autobahn"* (masterpiece album by Kraftwerk, German band universally recognized as pioneer in electronic music, made by analog synthesizers: definitely not that far from the Commodore SID chip sound style!)